scienceintheshed/Tesla_Powerwall_Control_System/README.md

 This script gets the next days solar generation prediction from [Solcast](https://solcast.com).
 The script is called from calcPowerwallReserve.py and simply returns the predicted solar generation in kW's.

 ### calcPowerwallReserve.py
+This script calculates the shortfall (if any) in the next days solar generation over consumption.
+Once the shortfall is calculated, the value of the Powerwall reserve is changed.

+### write2Adafruit.py

+## Suggested mode of operation.
+Whilst it is possible to